 What I would say is, if you’re using travel blogs for Bali travel tips, make sure they are up to date… hence why I’ve updated this post in 2020 for you.

 Each corner of Bali offers something different and, as I’ve been to a fair few corners now, I’m going to go through each one and tell you just what you can expect there…

 Bali is one of the most popular tropical islands in Indonesia, located in South East Asia.

-Bali is definitely not as cheap as it was when I visited three years ago, but when compared to the likes of Europe and the America – life here really does come come at a fraction of the price.
+Bali is definitely not as cheap as it was when I visited five years ago, but when compared to the likes of Europe and the America – life here really does come come at a fraction of the price.